-Join Peter Kent for an in-depth discussion in this video Working with bloggers, part of SEO: Link Building in Depth.
+Join Peter Kent for an in-depth discussion in this video Working with bloggers, part of SEO: Link Building.

 - In the previous video,…I discussed article syndication…and left you with the idea that you could contact bloggers…and offer guest articles for them to run.…There's an important difference between…articles posted into syndication libraries,…and those posted directly to blogs.…The links in blogs are likely to be far more valuable…than regular syndication articles.…The search engines know the article libraries…when they see them.…And lest, don't links in their pages high value,…and even if someone picks up an article from the library…and posts it on their site,…the search engines may recognize the article from elsewhere,…and thus, give the links relatively low value.…